The Growing Importance of the SBOM Movement

 For Mark, SBOMs are all about the software that is being consumed in the development process: be it a third-party service or an external dependency being leveraged.
 As developers may not have access to a third-party service’s code, they must be able to assess the risk by ingesting the bill of materials of that software provider.
 From there, vulnerabilities can more easily be detected and remediated.

-Gaining more visibility into commercial tools used by companies in-house
+Gaining visibility into commercial software

 Most companies use commercial, off-the-shelf tools to manage their internal processes; like Salesforce or Hubspot for marketing, or Cerner’s products for healthcare.
 With the majority of companies relying on these tools for their day-to-day operations, there needs to be visibility into how they are built.
-So, while SBOMs may be currently nascent, they will likely become a very important part of the sales process going ahead, and then eventually in the implementation phase—with more buyers requesting SBOMs so they can comply with regulations and better manage their third-party risk.
+So, while SBOMs may be currently nascent, they will likely become a very important part of the sales process and in the implementation phase—with more buyers requesting SBOMs so they can comply with regulations and better manage their third-party risk.

 “When you have the government talking about how we need to be focused on SBOMs, it has larger repercussions on what we do day-to-day.”